JiyoungLee90/Legal-Text-Classification/README.md

 - Developed a classifier to predict whether a particular Article of the European Convention on Human Rights has been violated, given textual evidence extracted from a case.

 - Parsed and collected case information and judgement document for each ECHR case from HUDOC(Human Rights Documentation) API using Python.
+After filtering and cleaning the case information for each Article was stored into PostgresSQL database.

 - Preprocessed judgement documents to generate text data and sorted them by the revelant Article.
+Text dataset was stored into PostgresSQL database.

-- Extracted features from the text data using pre-trained word embedding models.
+- Extracted features from the text data using pre-trained word embedding models (GloVe).

-- Optimised and compared machine learning classification models built on different feature matrices resulting from varing preprocessing methods and word embedding vectors.
+- Optimised machine learning models by experimenting on building models with different feature matrices which resulted from variation in text-preprocessing method and word embeddings.

 ## Code and Resources Used